chpaxson/chpaxson.github.io/src/resume.md

 - Helped teach 3rd grade and 7-9th grade students in summer math classes.
 - Worked one-on-one with students in tutoring sessions.

+### FIRST Tech Challenge Participant
+**Cherry Pi Robotics** | *Sep 2016 - Feb 2019*
+- Starting in 6th grade, designed and built mechanical systems for a competition robot as part of a private middle school team
+- Led the design and fabrication of our robot every year, including CAD modeling, prototyping, and machining
+- Tested and iteratively tuned autonomous software for speed and reliability
+- Qualified for the 2018 World Championships in Houston, TX.
+- Mentored younger team members in design and fabrication techniques.
+- Gained experience in teamwork, problem-solving, and time management.
 ---

 ## Education